 2 - Global Tourism

-Global Interactions - To explore how an increasing interconnect world has occurred and how it has created a global network of tourism.
-Can tourism truly be sustainable?
+Global Interactions - To explore how an increasing interconnected world has occurred and how it has created a global transport network.
+How has technology changed the face of how we view and connect with the world?

 Statement of Inquiry